 An eclectic faith journey: I grew up in the Christian faith, regularly attending church services at a Lutheran church in Chicago.
 After college, I’ve attended other Lutheran churches, a community church, a Mennonite church, and an Evangelical Covenant church.
 My faith has benefited from what I’ve learned and experienced at each of those churches.
 I am currently seeking a new church home for our family.
 My faith in Jesus has been a comfort and a challenge to me over the years.
 What I have found in my questions and struggles is comfort and strength and truth that works, that offers a fuller and richer life precisely because it is not all about me.
 What I have also found when I have become complacent and comfortable is that the Christian faith is also challenging.
 When I recently read through the Bible for the first time, I fully experienced the passionate and radical hunger for the kingdom of God that is found in the Bible.
 How we celebrate and live in God’s grace and forgiveness while also energetically pursuing God’s kingdom (even when that kingdom’s principles differs from that of the culture around us) is a fundamental question with which churches must always wrestle.

 Blessed and rooted: My wife Mayumi and I have lived in the Prairie Crossing conservation community in Grayslake since 2004.
 It’s well worth visiting if you haven’t been here already to see how conservation practices can be integrated into a residential subdivision.
-We have three children – Alden, Owen, and Naya (who we adopted from Taiwan) – who are a delight but who sometimes question whether I love them more than the native plants I tend in the naturally landscaped portions of our yard.
+We have three children – Alden, Owen, and Naya (who we adopted from Taiwan).

 Mayumi and I met in Madison, Wisconsin, through a series of unusual coincidences many moons ago.
 One of the many reasons, Mayumi made such a strong impression on me is her sensitivity to how animals and the natural world are treated, a commitment to eating in ways that are healthy and good for the world, and a desire for simplicity.
 She has never wavered in those convictions and has often been my conscience.
 An occupational therapist, she tends a beautiful organic garden from which we enjoy fruit and vegetables.